WatchThisFirewall/WTF.v1/README.md

 # WTF.v1
-The Firewall Analyzer is a tool designed to connect to firewalls and perform a comprehensive analysis of their configurations.
+WatchThisFirewall is a firewall assessment tool designed to connect to firewalls and perform a comprehensive analysis of their configurations.
 It checks for misconfigurations, ensures compliance, and optimizes rules.
 At the moment only Cisco ASA is supported.

 <div align="center">
   <img src="IMAGES/login2.jpg" alt="Logo"/>